werwack/storyliner-support/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior
 A clear and concise description of what you expected to happen.

-## Screenshots
-If applicable, add screenshots to help explain your problem.

-## Additional context
+## Additional context, screenshots...
-Add any other context about the problem here.
+Add any other information about the problem here (references, link to screenshots or video...)